apache/flink/docs/internals/add_operator.md

 A more complex example of an operation via specialization is the {% gh_link /flink-java/src/main/java/org/apache/flink/api/java/operators/AggregateOperator.java "Aggregation Operation" %} in the Java API.
 It is implemented by means of a *GroupReduce* UDF.

-The Aggregate Operation comes with its own operator in the *Java API*, but translates itself into a {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/operators/base/GroupReduceOperatorBase.java "GroupReduceOperatorBase" %} in the *Common API*. (see [Program Life Cycle](internal_program_life_cycle.html) for details of how an operation from the *Java API* becomes an operation of the *Common API* and finally a runtime operation.)
+The Aggregate Operation comes with its own operator in the *Java API*, but translates itself into a {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/operators/base/GroupReduceOperatorBase.java "GroupReduceOperatorBase" %} in the *Common API*.
 The Java API aggregation operator is only a builder that takes the types of aggregations and the field positions, and used that information to parameterize the GroupReduce UDF that performs the aggregations.